The Ultimate Fighter: American Top Team vs. Blackzilians Finale: Predictions & Analysis

 A few statistical edges stand out.
 Montague throws significantly more leather — a 0.3 sig. strike per minute gap.
 Montague is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Montague has tighter striking defense, making opponents miss more often.

 The Pick: Willie Gates over Darrell Montague.
-This is essentially a pick'em.
-The model nudges toward Gates at 55%, but there's almost nothing separating these two.
-Notably, the betting market has Gates at 48% implied while our model sees 55% — a 7-point disagreement that could signal value.
+The model gives Gates a slight nod at 58% — this could easily go either way.
+Notably, the betting market has Gates at 48% implied while our model sees 58% — a 10-point disagreement that could signal value.

 Methodology